jloopez/spoofprotector/README.md

-# watchspoofing
+# Spoof Protector
-Watch Spoofing is a script in Bash to detect ARP Spoofing attacks.
+Spoof Protector is a script in Bash to detect ARP Spoofing attacks.